nadako/TinkStateSharp/README.md

 NOTE: The scheduling mechanism obviously depends on the run-time environment the library is used in.
 And per-frame-batching requires some kind of application main loop.
 You should implement the `Scheduler` interface and assign an instance of the implementation to `Observable.Scheduler` at start (before doing bindings), otherwise bindings will fall back to the direct scheduler and the callbacks will be invoked synchronously on value changes.

 The library currently provides a single batch scheduler implementation for the Unity engine.
+See [Unity](#unity) section for more info.

 ## Auto-runs